Jasdeep1602/Jasdeep1602/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Notes, a Full Stack Project.
+- 🔭 I’m currently working on AIverse, a Full Stack Project.
 - 🌱 I’m currently learning Python and DSA.
 - 💬 Ask me about development on client as well as server side.
 - 📫 How to reach me: singhjasdeep1602@gmail.com